Renddslow/good-news-reader/data/raw/isa6.md

 “Woe to me, for I am ruined!
 Because I am a man of unclean lips,
 \indent(2) And I live among a people of unclean lips;
-For my eyes have seen the King, the Lord of armies.”
+For my eyes have seen the King, YHWH of armies.”

 ---!p
 {6} Then one of the seraphim flew to me with a burning coal in his hand, which he had taken from the altar with tongs. {7} He touched my mouth with it and said, “Behold, this has touched your lips; and your guilt is taken away and atonement is made for your sin.”

 ---!p
-{8} Then I heard the voice of the Lord, saying, “Whom shall I send, and who will go for Us?”
+{8} Then I heard the voice of YHWH, saying, “Whom shall I send, and who will go for Us?”
 Then I said, “Here am I. Send me!” {9} And He said, “Go, and tell this people:

 ---!q
 ‘Keep on listening, but do not understand;